In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training

 \section{Conclusion}

-In this paper, we propose CR, a simple, novel, yet compelling paradigm for QAT.
-CR aims to harness vicinal data distribution from unlabeled samples to improve the generalization ability of quantized models.
-CR pushes the performances of QAT models towards and surpasses that of FP32 counterparts, especially at the low bit widths.
-Our approach demonstrates promising results across various neural network models.
-Extensive experiments indicate that our method successfully enhances the generalization ability of the quantized model and outperforms the SOTA approaches in recent QAT research.
+In this paper, we find that low-bit quantized models has serious generalization problem.
+To address this problem, we propose CR, a simple, novel, yet compelling paradigm, for QAT.
+CR performs augmented an input image into two distinctive samples, where the reasonable perturbation is injected into the input.
+We theoretically that optimizing CR is equivalent to make the loss landscape flat.
+The flatter of loss landscape empirically brings more generalization ability to a neural network.
+Extensive experiments indicate that our method successfully enhances the generalization ability of the quantized.

+Our empirical analysis is based on the classification tasks.
+How to design the CR loss for regression tasks, generation tasks, \textit{etc.}, is also worth exploring.
+Besides, how to keep the reasonable Lipschitz constant is also an important problem.